jeffswenson/ego/README.md

         return 42
     })
     if err != nil {
-        // %+v prints the error and a stack trace fmt.Printf("%+v\n", err)
+        // '%+v' prints the error and a stack trace fmt.Printf("%+v\n", err)
         return 0
     }